gzahn/Lab_Manual/README.md

 + You will fail sometimes.
 You will drop samples.
 You will forget an important step in the DNA extraction protocol.
 + You will forget to check on your incubations.
 You will run out of reagents.
 + Even if everything goes really well and you try your best and are very careful and deliberate, you could **_still_** fail!
-+ Sometimes your data just tells you something you didn't want to hear.
++ Sometimes your data just tell you something you didn't want to hear.
 + That's science.
 It's fine.
 Do your best, be careful, and follow the evidence wherever it leads.

 ___